-In SQL Server 2016 you cannot switch a report server from one mode to the other.
+In SQL Server Reporting Services you cannot switch a report server from one mode to the other.
 If you want to change the type of report server that your environment uses, you must install the desired mode of report server and then copy or move the report items or report server database from the older versioned report server to the new report server.
 This process is typically referred to as a ‘migration’.
 The steps needed to migrate depend on the mode you are migrating to and the version you are migrating from.
 For more information, see Upgrade and Migrate Reporting Services

 |Feature or component||Native mode||SharePoint mode|

 |URL addressing||Yes||URL addressing is different in SharePoint integrated mode.
 SharePoint URLs are used to reference reports, report models, shared data sources, and resources.
 The report server folder hierarchy is not used.
 If you have custom applications that rely on URL access as supported on a native mode report server, that functionality will no longer work when the report server is configured for SharePoint integration.

 For more information on URL access, see URL Access Parameter Reference

 |Custom security extensions||Yes||Reporting Services custom security extensions cannot be deployed or used on the report server.
 The report server includes a special-purpose security extension that is used whenever you configure a report server to run in SharePoint integrated mode.
 This security extension is an internal component, and it is required for integrated operations.|

 |Configuration Manager||Yes||** Important *\* Configuration Manager cannot be used to manage a SharePoint mode report server.
 Instead, use SharePoint central administration.|